 Your PantoRouter® package comes with 2-in-1 dovetail templates to cut both pins and tails with the same templates, just like the templates for mortises and tenons.
-The template for each pin/tail is a separate unit and they can be attached along the template holder in any array to create a pleasing layout for workpieces up to 8 inches wide.
+The template for each pin/tail is a separate unit and they can be attached along the template holder in any array to create a pleasing layout.